nidza07/nidza07.github.io/QC-docs/general usage.md

 As the Playroom receives frequent updates, this documentation should be kept up to date as well.
 If you notice something that was changed, and is no longer accurate, contact me so I can correct it.
 My Playroom username is Nikola, and this documentation will hopefully help you know how to send me a private, or a permanent message.

 Note: This documentation is still a work in progress.
-The incomplete sections I  am already aware of, or just things to do in general are marked with //todo.
+The incomplete sections I  am already aware of, or just things to do in general are in a separate [internal notes file](notes.md).
 You can help expand or complete them.

 Similarly, as I'm not a native speaker, if you notice a grammar/spelling error, feel free to reach out as well and let me know.
 If you find any section confusing or unclear, feel free to get in  touch as well and make suggestions.